Post-Operative Instructions: Robotic Radical Prostatectomy

 usually comes and goes.
 It is generally related to the catheter irritating the bladder.

-- Medications (like Hyoscyamine or Oxybutinin) are sometimes provided for this problem.
+- Medications (like Hyoscyamine) are sometimes provided for this problem.

 - Deep breathing and coughing is very important after surgery.
 During the operation, a breathing machine does the job of moving air in and out